xthemadgenius/btcrec-cli/docs/Usage_Examples/2020-10-06_Multi-GPU_with_vastai/Multi-GPU_with_vastai.md

 * A Secure File Transfer tools like WinSCP (on Windows)
 * A Credit Card (To pay for Vast.ai time)

-## Step-By Step Process
-1) Create a wallet extract for your wallet.
-(Optionally: Start the process on your PC through to the password counting step, then copy the autosave file to the Vast.ai host)
-2) Create an account on https://vast.ai/
-3) Select a server, add the server settings above and create it
-4) Connect to the server via SCP and copy required files (Possibly including autosave files)
-5) Connect and check that everything works...
-(Running one of the benchmark commands above is a good bet)
-6) Run your BTCRecover command.
-7) Destroy the server once complete.

-**Make sure that you allocate at least one thread per GPU...**

 ## Common Issues
 Requirements not correctly installed...